MitryP/datify/README.md

 ---

 ## Class:
 ` Datify(user_input, year, month, date) ` : takes str when creating.
 Also, can take particular parameters like `year`, `month`, and `day` along with user input or without it.
-If no parameters are given, raises ValueError.
-**See the section *Formats* to discover default Ditify's formats**
+If no parameters are given, raises ValueError. **See the section *Formats* to discover default Datify's formats.**
 ### Class methods:
   #### Static:
+  1. `findDate(string)` : Takes string.
+Returns substring with date in General Date format if it is contained in the given string.
-  1. `isYear(year)` : Takes str or int.
+  2. `isYear(year)` : Takes str or int.
 Returns True if given parameter suits year format.
-  2. `isDigitMonth(month)` : Takes str or int.
+  3. `isDigitMonth(month)` : Takes str or int.
 Returns True if given parameter suits digit month format.
-  3. `isAlphaMonth(string)` : Takes str.
+  4. `isAlphaMonth(string)` : Takes str.
 Returns True if given string suits months dictionary. *For languages in which there are multiple forms of words it's basically enough to have only the main form of the word in dictionary - see `_isSameWord` function.*
-  4. `getAlphaMonth(string)` :  Takes str.
+  5. `getAlphaMonth(string)` :  Takes str.
 Returns number(int) of month name in given string according to months dictionary.
 If no month name is found in the string, returns None.
-  5. `isDay(day)` : Takes str or int.
+  6. `isDay(day)` : Takes str or int.
 Returns True if given parameter suits day format.
-  6. `isDate(date)` : Takes str or int.
+  7. `isDate(date)` : Takes str or int.
 Returns True if given parameter suits general date format (See the section *Default formats*).
-  7. `isDatePart(string)` : Takes str.
+  8. `isDatePart(string)` : Takes str.
 Returns True if given string contains at least one of date parts such as day, month, or year.
-  8. `_getWordsList(string)` : from given string returns list of words splitted by a found separator in `config['SEPARATORS']` (See the section *Config*).
+  9. `_getWordsList(string)` : from given string returns list of words splitted by a found separator in `config['SEPARATORS']` (See the section *Config*).
 If no separators are found, returns None.

-  #### Instance methods:
+  #### Instance:
   1. `date()` : returns datetime object from parameters of Datify object.
 If not all of the necessary parameters are known (`year`, `month`, and `day`), raises TypeError.
   2. `tuple()` : returns tuple from all known parameters. *Be careful using it because of there is no accurate way to know if number is a day or a month!*
   3. `date_or_tuple()` : returns datetime object if all of the necessary parameters are known, otherwise returns tuple from all known parameters.